One Accident, Two Claims: When to Speak to an Injury Lawyer in BC

 An Injury Lawyer Can Help Determine Who’s at Fault

 Determining fault is not always straightforward and some contributory negligence of the other party in the car accident could be found.
 Sometimes even a driver who has been charged with an offence will still be able to prove a tort claim.
 It is best to discuss the circumstances of your accident with a local injury lawyer before speaking to ICBC about your situation.
 At Spraggs Law, we offer complimentary initial consultations.
 Our personal injury lawyers can discuss the details with you and help you determine the best next steps to take, based on your specific case.

 In the lawsuit, you can make a claim for lost past income, lost future income, attendant care, caregiving, out-of-pocket expenses, uncovered medical treatment, cost of future care and medical treatment and housekeeping, among other losses, such as money management fees, court ordered interest and legal costs and disbursements.
 You may also claim for non-pecuniary damages (e.g., pain and suffering and loss of enjoyment of life) from the accident.
 Family members may also sue for your loss of guidance, care and companionship.

 Courts will determine what damages you are entitled to based on past precedents.
 By looking at judgments from similar cases, it may be possible to arrive at an approximate range, but no one can tell you with certainty what you will receive.
 Each case is unique and the outcome will depend on the facts of the situation, including the strength of the medical evidence and your credibility.
 Serious and permanent injuries are generally compensated more generously because the loss is greater and future costs of care may be high.

-Consult an Injury Lawyer in Surrey to File a Claim Today
+Speak With an Injury Lawyer Before Filing a Claim

 It is important to obtain legal advice when applying for accident benefits or starting a tort claim as the process is complicated.
 A lawyer can answer the questions discussed above, such as: